azaya-jr/Preliminary_AT1/README.md

 Deck will not create if a folder already exists
 Fixed creating deck bug in Builder (now void)

+# Beta Version 1.2:

+Now identifies if two decks have the same name

 ## Coming features:
 Track Progress of different users/create a report Proper UI